litanli/cuda/README.md

 `nvcc` conveniently follows `gcc` and `g++` command line syntax, so:

-*   Compile `nvcc -I./include -o vectoradd vectoradd.cu`
+*   Compile `nvcc -I ../include -o vectoradd vectoradd.cu`
 *   Run `./vectoradd`

 Sometimes you can run into a mismatch between the Toolkit's PTX<sup>1</sup>